simbrain/simbraindocs/src/docs/plots/rasterPlot.md

 It should be noted that thus far raster plot has only been discussed in the context of spiking neurons.
 This is no coincidence, as this particular plot is only intended to work with spiking neurons.
 Although a user could send raw activation values to a raster plot, as of Simbrain 3.0 this will simply show up as a time-series of the activation values.
 To use raster plot be sure to couple the "spike indices" producer rather than the activation values.
 For more information see the discussion of vector couplings on the **network couplings** page.

+## File

+Import from xml: Imports a raster chart from a stored .xml file.

+Export to xml: Exports the current raster chart to a .xml file.

+Rename: Renames current raster chart window.

+Close: Closes the current raster chart window

+## Component Panel

 - Add: Add representation of the spikes of a neuron group to the plot.

 - Remove: Remove a time series of spikes of a neuron group from the plot.

 - Clear Graph Data: Clears all data from the plot.

-- Show Graph Properties: Opens up properties menu for the plot.
+- Show Graph Properties (Tool): Opens up properties menu for the plot.
+This could be found with the tools icon (to the right) of the button section (all the way down) or it could be found under the Edit section (on top) preferences

-## Menus

-Share the same menu properties as the time series plot.
-See **Menus**.
+    * Auto Range:
+    * Dot Size:
+    * Window Size:
+    * Range upper Bound:
+    * Range Lower Bound:
+    * Fixed width:
+    * Spike Threshhold:

 ## Right-Click Menu